DavidYQY/Make-trading-great-again-/docs/index.md

 ## Introduction and Description of Data

 We live in a digital world where social media is ubiquitous.
 As an example, Twitter alone produces, on average, 500 million tweets a day.
 Individual tweets can have profound effects, particularly the ones coming from politicians.
-To this end, those tweets are influential and ripe for analysis.
+To this end, analyzing those tweets are important and significant.

 In particular, we are interested in studying the relationship between Trump's tweets and S&P500 Index movements.
 Concretely, does his tweets have any predictive power on where the market is going?
+This is a challenging problem, not just that there are lots of tweets available, but more importantly, those tweets contain textual information that we have not encountered before.

+Thus, our project is split into a few parts.
+We first conduct EDA to explore the structure of the data.
+Then we try to predict the *direction* (i.e. up or down) of the market movement through baseline models and Long Short-Term Memory (LSTM) model.
+We finally briefly look at regression models to predict the actual returns of of the S&P 500 right after the tweet, before concluding with a discussion of possible future work.

 ### Twitter Dataset